-TT 1: 1 Deris Issues and factures of Indian Economy Unit -1 Basic Issues and features of Indian Economy Concept and Measures of Development and Underdevelopment; Human Development; Composition of national income and occupational structure Unit 2 Policy Regimes (8 Lectures) a) The evolution of planning and import substituting industrialization. b) Economic Reforms since 1991. c) Monetary and Fiscal policies with their implications on economy Unit 3 Growth, Development and Structural Change a) The experience of Growth, Development and Structural Change in different phases of growth and policy regimes across sectors and regions. b) The Institutional Framework: Patterns of assets ownership in agriculture and industry; Policies for restructuring agrarian relations and for regulating concentration of economic power; c) Growth and Distribution; Unemployment and Poverty; Human Development; Environmental concerns.
-TT-is 4 Sectoral Trends and Issues Unit 4 Sectoral Trends and Issues a) Agriculture Sector: Agrarian growth and performance in different phases of policy regimes i.e. pre green revolution and the two phases of green revolution; Factors influencing productivity and growth. b) Industry and Services Sector: Phases of Industrialization - the rate and pattern of industrial growth across alternative policy regimes; Public sector - its role, performance and reforms; The small scale sector; Role of Foreign capital. c) Financial Sector: Structure, Performance and Reforms.
+Unit -1 Basic Issues and features of Indian Economy Concept and Measures of Development and Underdevelopment; Human

+Development; Composition of national income and occupational structure Unit 2 Policy Regimes (8 Lectures) a) The evolution of planning and import substituting industrialization. b) Economic Reforms since 1991. c) Monetery and Figure helicies with their implications on economy.
+Unit 3 c) Monetary and Fiscal policies with their implications on economy Growth, Development and Structural Change a) The experience of Growth, Development and Structural Change in different phases of growth and policy regimes across sectors and regions. b) The Institutional Framework: Patterns of assets ownership in agriculture and industry; Policies for restructuring agrarian relations and for regulating concentration of economic power; c) Growth and Distribution; Unemployment and Poverty; Human Development; Unit 4 Sectoral Trends and Issues a) Agriculture Sector: Agrarian growth and performance in different phases of policy regimes i.e. pre green revolution and the two phases of green revolution; Factors influencing productivity and growth. b) Industry and Services Sector: Phases of Industrialization - the rate and pattern of industrial growth across alternative policy regimes; Public sector - its role, performance and reforms; The small scale sector; Role of Foreign capital. c) Financial Sector: Structure, Performance and Reforms.
 Foreign Trade and balance of Payments: Structural Changes and Performance of India's Foreign Trade and Balance of Payments; Trade Policy Debate; Export policies and performance.
-Inflation, Unemployment and Labour Market Unit 5 Inflation: Causes of rising and falling inflation, inflation and interest rates, social costs of inflation; Unemployment - natural rate of unemployment, frictional and wait unemployment.
+Unit 5 Inflation, Unemployment and Labour Market Inflation: Causes of rising and falling inflation, inflation and interest rates, social costs of inflation; Unemployment - natural rate of unemployment, frictional and wait unemployment.
 Labour market and its interaction with production system; Phillips curve, the trade-off between inflation and unemployment.